goofanader/mna-anime-eyes/README.md

     I haven't implemented a timer during these sections, so whenever the officer feels like it's enough time, press the "n" button to detract points from the player.

-    Press "o" if they're correct, "n" if they're wrong.
+    Press "y" if they're correct, "n" if they're wrong.

 3. If the player was wrong, play will continue until someone gets it correct or the image comes into full view.

 4. If the image slowly came into focus and shows the full image, players have 3 seconds to answer before the points screen shows up. __This is different from ShippoSearch's implementation, which paused after the image is fully shown.__

-5. Announce the correct answer if no one got it while the screen is on the points screen.
+5. Announce the correct answer if no one got it while the Game Window is on the points screen.

 6. Hit the "]" button to go to the next image, and repeat steps 1-6 again until all images in a round are finished.

 7. Control will go back to the console.

+##### Saved Data
     The players' scores and the list of images used will be saved in the MnA_Anime_Eyes directory's "scores" folder.
-The filenames are of the time when the round finished.
+Each time you open the program, a new folder to hold players' scores will be created there.
+The folder name is of the time when the program was opened, and the scores' filenames are of the time when an image is finished.

-        Format: MM-DD-YYYY_HH-MM-SS.ini

-    Unfortunately, at this time, the scores will not be left on the screen, so either show the .ini file or be aware when the last image is being shown. __The program will not tell you which image is the last one, though.__ I'll add that as something TODO.
+        Format for score file: MM-DD-YYYY_HH-MM-SS.ini
+        Format for folder name: MM-DD-YYYY_HH-MM-SS

 ##### Controls During a Round
-* c - correct
+* y - correct answer
-* n - not correct
+* n - incorrect answer
 * p - pause/unpause the pixelation.
-Will unpause if the image is cleared by "]" or "[".
+Will unpause if the image is cleared by "]".
-* f - enter/exit fullscreen for the monitor the program's located on
 * ] - makes the image clear. press again to go to the next image
-* esc or q - quit the game
+* q - quit the game

 ### Image Checking Mode
 This mode is what this program was like before Version 0.8.0.